Cervical screening samples

 All practices and hospital clinics will have been provided with a card with a barcode identifying your location as shown below.
 This card should be firmly fixed to a bench or wall in the area where the purple sample transport bags will be placed for pick-up by the courier.

-Always attach one of the barcode labels from the roll to the outside of each purple bag in the box marked ‘Place Barcode Label Here’ as shown below.
+Always attach one of the barcode labels from the roll to the outside of each purple bag in the box marked ‘Place Barcode Label Here’.
 Place the barcode-labelled purple bag near the practice identification barcode you have fixed to the bench or wall in the place designated for pick-up by the TDL Collect courier.

 The courier will scan the practice identification barcode on the bench and then the barcode on the sample transport bag to log the pick-up of a cervical screening transport bag containing the samples from your location.